HughKeenan/word-burglar/README.md

 The below was used to assist in writing if statements that would accept correct inputs of any case: https://www.reddit.com/r/learnpython/comments/u9ts2r/python_ignoring_my_elif_statement/

-The below was used to implement the while loop feature to restart a given choice if an invalid option was entered: https://stackoverflow.com/questions/64070816/how-to-restart-a-loop-if-the-input-is-wrong
+The below was used as a reference to implement the while loop feature to restart a given choice if an invalid option was entered: https://stackoverflow.com/questions/64070816/how-to-restart-a-loop-if-the-input-is-wrong

-This was used to help write the logic to scramble the answer in trophy_trap() https://www.youtube.com/watch?v=vtjLxNU6eyk
+This was used to help write the logic to scramble the answer in trophy_trap(): https://www.youtube.com/watch?v=vtjLxNU6eyk

 This was used to help figure out the logic for safecracker():